 3. Set a wake up time

-It’s tempting to allow your day to start when your toddler wakes up.
+It’s tempting to allow your day to start when your toddler wakes up too early and won’t go back to sleep.
 He may fuss, wants milk, or otherwise calls for your attention.
 For any parent trying to go back to sleep, this is almost impossible.

 But be firm with your child’s wake up time as you would with his bedtime.
 You don’t have to start your day at 5am because he’s awake.
 Instead, teach him to wait and understand that wake up time doesn’t happen the minute he’s up.